Research

 Banking Amidst Conflict: How Violence Shapes Financial Inclusion in Mexico – with Xiaofei Wang (Draft in progress)

-Silent Transfers: Violence and Income Reporting in Mexico (In progress)
+Silent Transfers: Violence and Income Misreporting in Mexico (In progress)

 - From Prayer to Progress: Religious Festivals and Development in Mexico (In progress)